feathersjs/docs/help/readme.md

 ## Resources

-There are many existing resources that may already have an answer to your question, so it always makes sense checking them first:
+Existing resources may already have an answer to your question, so it always makes sense checking them first:

 [The API documentation >](../api/)